AlainCouthures/declarative4all/src/js/fleur.js/README.md

 ## Server Pages Execution

-Regular .xqy files can be executed by the manager.js HTTP server.
+Regular .xqy files can be executed by the integrated HTTP server.
 The mediatype is calculated from the result.
 Partial support for BaseX modules is provided.

 Embedding XQuery within files of different types is to be implemented.
 It will be based on a declaration at the beginning of each file in <? format.
 The embedding separators should be <{ and }>.